modeckimellett/bedrock/src/site/markdown/component-framework.md

 Component Java classes can be instantiated in one of two ways:

 * Include the `<ct:component/>` tag in the JSP as shown below.
-* Define a "className" attribute in the `.content.xml` descriptor file for the component and annotate the Java class with the `com.citytechinc.cq.library.components.annotations.AutoInstantiate` annotation.
+* Define a `className` attribute in the `.content.xml` descriptor file for the component and annotate the Java class with the `com.citytechinc.cq.library.components.annotations.AutoInstantiate` annotation.

 In the latter case, the `global.jsp` will instantiate the component class via the `<ct:defineObjects/>` tag included therein.